Samhollowood/CaveCalcV2.0/README.md

 ## **Installation**

+Installing CaveCalcV2.0 requires the use of the terminal (Mac/Linux) or command prompt (Windows).
 Follow these steps to install CaveCalcV2.0 (
 NOTE: A key difference to installation on CaveCalcV2.0 to CaveCalc is that the installation script automatically configures and compiles the system-specific .dll/.so file for interaction with the IPhreeqc COM server):

 1. Clone the repository: